House Of Ekam sells 25,000 baskets weaved by women in Odisha | www.lokmattimes.com

 House Of Ekam sells 25,000 baskets weaved by women in Odisha

-PNN Mumbai (Maharashtra) [India], August 18: House Of Ekam, a premier Indian home decor brand & ecommerce store, has ...
+Mumbai (Maharashtra) [India], 19: House Of Ekam, a premier Indian home decor brand & ecommerce store, has provided women ...

 Sabai grass is a perennial grass found in abundance in Odisha and West Bengal.
 Originally used to make ropes, sabai grass weavers found better use of it by making home décor products like trays, baskets, vases, etc. The grass can be dyed as well, making it ideal for decorative purposes.